ResearchComputing/Documentation/docs/compute/data-transfer.md

 ### Globus transfers

-Globus file transfers are typically initiated through an interactive web application.
-(Command-line access to Globus is also available, but is beyond the scope of this document.)
+Globus file transfers are typically initiated through an interactive web application (command-line access to Globus is also available, but is beyond the scope of this document).
 Globus addresses deficiencies in traditional file-transfer mechanisms by automating large data transfers, resuming failed transfers, distributing large transfers across multiple servers, and brokering direct transfers between remote computing centers.
+Globus performs an MD5-Checksum for transfer verification.

-Globus can be used on macOS, Linux, and Windows operating systems and is RC's recommended way of transfering data.
+Globus can be used on macOS, Linux, and Windows operating systems and is RC's recommended way of transferring data.

 [Sign into Globus Connect](https://app.globus.org/) by selecting "University of Colorado at Boulder" from the dropdown menu and by logging in using your CU IdentiKey and password.

-> **_Note for non-CU Boulder users:_** If you are with an institution other than CU Boulder (e.g. **XSEDE**), your institution may still be available for Globus authentication using the InCommon federation.
-Look for your institution in the dropdown menu (e.g. instead of `University of Colorado at Boulder` use `XSEDE`) and sign in with your local credentials.
+> **_Note for non-CU Boulder users:_** If you are with an institution other than CU Boulder (e.g. **ACCESS**), your institution may still be available for Globus authentication using the InCommon federation.
+Look for your institution in the dropdown menu (e.g. instead of `University of Colorado at Boulder` use `ACCESS`) and sign in with your local credentials.
 If your institution is not listed, you will need to [create a Globus account](https://www.globusid.org/create).

 ![](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/File-Transfers/globus-image-1.png)

 Research Computing storage resources are available via multiple Globus "endpoints."
-You can connect to an RC endpoint using the "endpoint" field in the Globus web interface and searching for `CU Boulder Research Computing`.
-Log into the end point using your Research Computing credentials.
+You can connect to an RC endpoint using the "collections" field in the Globus web interface and searching for `CU Boulder Research Computing`.
+Log into the endpoint using your Research Computing credentials.

-You must also configure a local endpoint to transfer files to or from your local computer.
+You must configure a local endpoint in order to transfer files to/from your local computer.
 You can easily set up a Globus endpoint by installing [Globus Connect Personal](https://www.globus.org/globus-connect-personal)